Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Vice Chair, Women's Healthcare Quality and Performance Improvement, Department of Obstetrics and Gynecology

-Kimberly D. Gregory, MD, MPH is Vice Chair of Women's Healthcare Quality and Performance Improvement at Cedars-Sinai.
+Kimberly D. Gregory, MD, MPH, is the Vice Chair of Women's Healthcare Quality and Performance Improvement and the Director of the Division of Maternal-Fetal Medicine at Cedars-Sinai.

 Dr. Gregory is board certified in obstetrics and gynecology and maternal-fetal medicine.
 Her research interests include obstetrical healthcare utilization, cesarean section rates and the management of complications of labor and delivery as it relates to patient safety and health care quality.
 Dr. Gregory has served on a numerous state and federal health policy committees including but not limited to California Department Health & Human Services Maternal & Child Health Branch statewide cesarean reduction committee, maternal quality improvement committee, and maternal mortality review committee as well as the U.S. Public Health Services Prevention Task Force.
 She has been (or is currently) a representative in various leadership capacities for the American Congress of Obstetrician Gynecologists (ACOG) and the Society of Maternal Fetal Medicine (SMFM).